Robust Education, Workforce Development, and Youth Investments

 In Progress

-The Department of Human Services (DHS) is expanding its marketing efforts to direct families to the Early Learning Resource Center (ELRC) and the Allegheny Child Care Finder tool.
+By hiring new outreach specialists, the Department of Human Services (DHS) is expanding its marketing efforts to direct families to the Early Learning Resource Center (ELRC) and the Allegheny Childcare Finder tool.
 The 211 hotline navigators are promoting the ELRC and Childcare Finder as key resources for families with children.
 DHS also is increasing investments in short-term childcare.

 Seek funding to increase access to childcare/early learning for families who may not be eligible for the Child Care Works subsidy or other publicly funded programs and still need childcare by: